vishnupadmanabhan/articles/_posts/2016-05-21-you-are-awesome.md

 You see them happy enjoying life and feel good for them, but then, suddenly you start feeling down.
 You look at where you are in life and try to compare it with their life.
 You both were in the same situation and place at some point in life, but now they have moved on and achieved great things and travelled places whereas you have no such achievements to talk about or post on social media.

 You feel that you haven't done much.
-They have their instagram posts filled with the European tour photos and all you have is a bunch of pictures of yourself with your cat (or dog).
+They have their instagram posts filled with the European tour photos and all you have is a bunch of pictures of yourself with your cat (or dog :wink:).
 You start wondering where it went wrong and why don't you have everything though you deserve everything that they have.
 You are much better than them in every aspect. **But luck seems to be fair only to them**.

 Although we had great plans for our future, sometimes things work out differently.
 All these are results of the decisions that you have taken in the past.
 But that does not mean you have to regret anything. **At any moment, you only did what you wanted to do at that moment**.
 This might sound crazy, but what life ends up being, is a cumulative effect of all your decisions.